 - Check the weather before you leave and make sure you have what you need to deal with it.

 - In most parts of Canada, dew can be as bad as a rainstorm.
-Make sure to have everything undercover at night, so you don’t wake up to a soggy pair of shoes!
+So make sure to have everything under cover at night, so you don’t wake up to a soggy pair of shoes!

 - Foam floor squares that you can get for your kids’ playroom make an excellent floor for your tent!

 That’s about all the advice I can offer.
-Oh, except too make sure to stare at the stars for a while.
+Oh, except to make sure to stare at the stars for a while.
 And to roast at least one marshmallow.